International Detention Coalition: Background

-Work is now being undertaken to have the IDC become a legally recognised international development organization.
+IDC has had a United Nations Economic and Social Council consultative status since 2016.

 Work and Impact

 The IDC has been involved in training governments in Asia, Americas, Europe, MENA and Africa on human rights in immigration detention and alternatives to detention, and currently sits on the US government’s detention reform working group of the Department of Homeland Security as the only non-US group participating.
 The IDC’s work has been influential in putting alternatives to detention on the international UN agenda and on immigration detention policy reform and developments in USA, Belgium, Japan, Netherlands, Thailand and elsewhere.